Specifications for organising ERA’s congresses and meetings

-Industry Symposia held during the Congress or any Meeting organised by ERA must be held in time slots that avoid interference with the scientific programmes.
+Industry Symposia held during the Congress or any Meeting organised by ERA, must be held in time slots that avoid interference with the scientific programmes.

-The entire reviewing process related to the Industry Symposia must be considered strictly confidential, thus all the people involved in the procedure must keep in mind that all the documents they review, with regard to names of the speakers, titles of the presentations, names of the companies, etc. are all extremely confidential and cannot be disclosed to any third party until the entire procedure is completely finished and all the parties involved are regularly informed of the acceptance of their symposia.
+The entire reviewing process related to the Industry Symposia must be considered as strictly confidential, thus all the people involved in the procedure must keep in mind that all the documents they review, with regard to names of the speakers, titles of the presentations, names of the companies, etc. are all extremely confidential and cannot be disclosed to any third party until the entire procedure is completely finished and all the parties involved are regularly informed of the acceptance of their symposia.
 Details of symposia that instead are not accepted should remain confidential indefinitely.

 Once the programme for the Industry Symposia is finalised, it should be presented and approved by the Council.

 In the preliminary programme of its Symposium, the company should indicate the names of the proposed speakers.
-The speakers should at least have had preliminary information about the invitation by the company organising the Symposium, and should not have declined.
+The speakers should, at least have had preliminary information about the invitation by the company organising the Symposium, and should not have declined.

 A detailed programme of the Industry Symposia can be found in the Congress Programme.

-Participation of ERA Committee members in Industry Symposia is regulated by a resolution that can be found in the DoI (Declaration of Interest) document
+Participation of ERA Committee members in Industry Symposia is regulated by a resolution that can be found in the DoI (Declaration of Interest) document.